|Dimensions||340L, 385LC, 410C, 385RC, 340R|

 San Diego Padres Spring Training: Party Time in Peoria

 Peoria Stadium is considered by many to be among the best ballparks in the Cactus League, despite being one of the oldest these days.
-The Seattle Mariners and the San Diego Padres share the ballpark, so a visit to Peoria – a suburb of Phoenix – during any point in spring training will undoubtedly find a game going on, with tickets available for most dates.
+The Seattle Mariners and the San Diego Padres share the ballpark, so a visit to Peoria – a suburb of Phoenix – during any point in spring training will undoubtedly find a game going on, but recent renovations tightened the supply of tickets available for most dates.

 The complex was the first MLB spring-training facility shared by two teams.
 (There had been situations where two teams played games in the same ballpark, but they maintained separate training facilities.)
 Today, of course, almost every new training camp in the Cactus League is built for two teams.

-The Peoria Stadium complex contains two 40,000-square-foot clubhouses, indoor and outdoor batting tunnels, 12 major-league-sized practice fields (two lighted), and four half fields.
+The Peoria Sports Complex contains Peoria Stadium, two 40,000-square-foot clubhouses, indoor and outdoor batting tunnels, 12 major-league-sized practice fields (two lighted), and four half fields.
 The extensive facility allows both teams and their minor-league squads to practice simultaneously.

-More than any other Cactus League facility, any spring-training game at Peoria Stadium feels like a real event.
-There’s always a lot of traffic and excitement surrounding a game – both the Padres and the Mariners draw well during spring training – and the games certainly sport a carnival-like atmosphere.
-There are some who decry the location of the ballpark (set, essentially, in the midst of a series of strip malls), but fans seem to love the wide variety of restaurants within walking distance of the park.
-The ballpark and the games also feel like they are part of the local community: you can expect to see many members of the Peoria Diamond Club – the “Red Shirts” at games – who raise funds for local charities.
+More than any other Cactus League facility, a spring-training game at Peoria Stadium feels like a real event.
+There’s always a lot of traffic and excitement surrounding a game—both the Padres and the Mariners draw well during spring training—and the games sport a carnival-like atmosphere.
+The area around the ballpark has evolved from a series of chain restaurants and generic hotels to an intriguing mix of high-end restaurants and unique eateries.

 Spring Training History